 Challenge Cup: Finalist 2015

 Front rower James Donaldson joined the Rhinos at the start of the 2019 season after impressing during a trial period in pre-season.
 The former Bradford Bulls and Hull KR player featured off the bench in the Wetherby Whaler Festive Challenge match against Wakefield prior to agreeing a one-year deal with the club.
+He went on to play 25 times throughout the course of the season.

 Donaldson made his Super League debut, aged 18, in 2009 when Bradford suffered a 38-40 loss to Castleford.
 Two games later he scored his first try for the first team against Wigan.
 At the end of the campaign, with seven substitute appearances and two tries, Donaldson signed a three-year contract with Bradford.